Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

-The three graphs in Fig. 12 illustrate the situation related to the behavior of the median.
-We defined the relation between the shape factor and the median in such a way that the median is at $\ln(m)$ and the shape factor $a=m^{n}$ for $n>0$ and $m>1$.
+The three graphs in Figure \ref{Figure10} illustrate the situation related to the behavior of the median.
+We defined the relation between the shape factor and the median in such a way that the median is at $\ln(m)$ and the shape factor $a=m^{n}$ for $n\in(-\infty,\sqrt{2}+2]$ and $m\in[m_{min},\infty)$.
 What does this mean in practice?
 We have a limiting gemini function $\gemini_{\infty}(x)=\lim\limits_{m\to \infty}\ln(\frac{1+m^{\sqrt{2}+2}e^{-x}}{1-e^{-x}})$, whose median $\ln(m)$ is located at infinity.
 The corresponding median function approaches asymptotically to the horizontal axis at infinity, when $n$ is critical, i.e., $n=\sqrt{2}+2$.
 Immediately, after an infinitesimal increase of $n$, the function no longer touches the horizontal axis, and the median for the limiting gemini function can not be determined.
-Eq.
-90 can also be interpreted as a two-term single value identity for the infinity.
+The formula above representing the asymptotic median function can also be interpreted as a two-term single value identity for the infinity.
 It is worth to emphasize that this is not a unique case.
 We can derive at least one corresponding asymptotic median equation by applying the function $\gemini_{m^{2n}}(x)$ in such a way that the median $x_{1}=\ln(m^{2n+1})$.
 The obtained formula is given by